themighty1/lpfw/README.md

+UPDATE October 2020.
+I no longer plan to contribute to this project because a better alternative with an active maintainer and community has appeared over the last years.
+I recommend using OpenSnitch ( https://github.com/gustavo-iniguez-goya/opensnitch ) which uses similar techniques to LPFW.
+I plan to contribute to that project.
+You can still use LPFW, it works but it may be rough around the edges.

 # Leopard Flower personal firewall for Linux (LPFW)

 LPFW gives the user control over which applications are allowed to use the